Last updated 12 February 2026

 Libraries, archives, collecting institutions and educational institution amendments

-The definition of ‘library’ includes ‘a library all or part of whose collection is accessible to members of the public directly or through interlibrary loans’ (s 49(9) Copyright Act).
-This means that a library that is conducted for profit, such as those in a law firm or an engineering firm, can rely upon the library copying provisions in ss 49 and 50 of the Copyright Act.
+The definition of ‘library’ includes ‘a library all of part of whose collection is accessible to members of the public directly or through interlibrary loans’ (s 49(9) Copyright Act).
+This means that a library that is conducted for profit, such as those in a law firm or an engineering firm, can now rely upon the library copying provisions in ss 49 and 50 of the Copyright Act.

-Educational institutions are also allowed to proxy cache websites subject to certain conditions, copy and communicate free-to-air broadcasts made available online (e.g. podcasts), and communicate material so it can be seen and heard by a class (e.g. a film shown via a re-articulated system) (ss 200–200AAA Copyright Act).
+- communication of material so it can be seen and heard by a class (e.g. a film shown via re-articulated system) (ss 200–200AAA Copyright Act).